 AMS roller shades come in your choice of either single or dual rollers, and either manual or motorized shades.

 We went with manual shades in the living room, bedroom, kitchen, and bathroom areas.
-That’s primarily because we don’t have power available at each location and didn’t want to run new wiring.
-We also don’t have any particular desire or need for power blinds while we’re stationary.
+That’s primarily because we didn’t have power available at each location and didn’t want to run new wiring.
+We also didn’t have any particular desire or need for power blinds while we were stationary.
 We reserved the power shades for the cockpit area, but that’s a topic for a future post!

-Here’s the day shade portion of our new AMS roller shades.
+Here you see the day shade portion of the new AMS roller shades.
 We chose manually-operated dual/stacked roller shades (one for light-filtering & privacy during the day and the other for complete privacy and blackout at night).

 We also chose single-roller light-blocking shades in two locations – one over the kitchen sink and the other in the bathroom.
-We have narrower window coverings (not as tall) in these locations so a stacked dual roller would have been more visible.
+Our rig had narrower window coverings (not as tall) in these locations, so a stacked dual roller would have been more visible.
 These are also the locations where we had miniblinds before, and didn’t feel the need for day/night shades.

 What Do We Like About AutoMotion Shades?

-In addition to the fact that they’re such an improvement over our old pleated blinds, there’s a lot to like about these roller shades.
-Here are some of the features we like best about our AMS shades:
+In addition to the fact that they were such an improvement over our old pleated blinds, there’s a lot to like about these roller shades.
+Here are some of the features we liked best about our AMS shades:

-• Complete blackout blinds are available.
-(When our new night shades are down, it’s like night in here any time of day!)
+- Complete blackout blinds are available.
+(With the new night shades down, it’s like night in there regardless of the time of day!)

 The fabric on the top roller was our choice to complement our RV’s interior, and the black mesh on the lower roller filters light and provides privacy during the day.
 The high quality of AMS shades is obvious when you see them.